Poet, blogger, college professor, literature, and film enthusiast. Excited about critical and creative writing. Pursuing a Ph.D. in English.

 Sonnets are invariably personal.
 Intense subjectivity is found to form a key character in sonnet writing.
 Regarding the personal character of Shakespeare's sonnets, there is, no doubt, a host of controversies, yet their subjective notes are neither ignorable nor disputable.
 In some of them, Shakespeare's personal moods and feelings are remarkably intense and intimate.

 The sonnet “That time of year thou mayst in me behold (Sonnet 73)” is a specific instance to testify to the intense subjectivity of the Shakespearean sonnet.
-It is particularly marked with the poet's personal moods as also his ideals of life and love.
+It is particularly marked by the poet's personal moods as also his ideals of life and love.
 It belongs to the group of sonnets in which the poet gives out much of his personal mood of depression caused by various factors.

 Theme and Mood